 Translational Virology Core

 Davey Smith, MD, MAS, is a translational research virologist.
 He uses basic science techniques to answer clinically relevant questions and vice-versa.
-He works both at the UC San Diego Antiviral Research Center, where he is the medical director of the Early Intervention Program, and in his laboratory on the UC San Diego campus, where he performs bench research and runs the Center for AIDS Research Translational Virology Core.
+He works both at the UC San Diego Antiviral Research Center, and in his laboratory on the UC San Diego campus, where he performs bench research and directs the Center for AIDS Research (CFAR) Translational Virology Core. and co-directs the overall CFAR.

 Dr. Smith's primary research involves both the transmission of HIV (eg, molecular epidemiology, superinfection, biologic correlates of transmission) and HIV reservoir dynamics (eg, characterizing HIV shed from the genital tract and virus associated with neuropathology).
-These studies are in pursuit to understand the correlates that drive HIV transmission and persistence and find new ways to interrupt these mechanisms.
-In October 2010, Dr. Smith was named HIV Researcher of the Year by the HIV Medical Association, and he currently serves a member on the ACTG HIV Reservoirs and Viral Eradication Transformative Science Group.
+These studies are in pursuit to understand the correlates that drive HIV transmission and persistence and find new ways to interrupt these mechanisms, including curative interventions.
+In 2010, Dr. Smith was named HIV Researcher of the Year by the HIV Medical Association, and in 2015 he was elected as a fellow to the American Society of Clinical Investigation and American College of Physicians.